 Climb Bergen's hills for the best views of town.

-Pretty landscapes as you head north to the coastal village.
+You'll drive past pretty landscapes as you head north to the coastal village of Kalvåg

 Drive along the Nordfjord and look for wildflowers.

-Today, after breakfast at your hotel, you will leave the coastal area of Kalvåg and drive inland to a more mountainous area near Otta.
-This will be a beautiful day of driving as you make your way up and down along fjords until you start climbing upwards towards the mountain plateau.
-Take your time and stop for photographs as often as you please!
+Today you'll swap the coastal area of Kalvåg for the mountainous terrain around Otta, a five-hour drive inland.
+This will be a beautiful day of driving as you make your way up, down, and along fjords until you start climbing upward to the mountain plateau.
+Your journey is an adventure, so take your time and stop for photographs as often as you please!

 Grünerløkka's street art.